frePPLe/frepple/doc/user-interface/plan-analysis/inventory-report.rst

 Total produced confirmed       | Quantity produced into the buffer during the time bucket by confirmed and
                                  approved operations.

                                | Total produced confirmed = total produced by MO confirmed
                                  + total produced by PO confirmed
                                  + total produced by DO confirmed

 Total produced proposed        | Quantity produced into the buffer during the time bucket by proposed operations.

                                | Total produced confirmed = total produced by MO proposed
                                  + total produced by PO proposed
                                  + total produced by DO proposed

 Produced by MO                 | Displays the quantity replenished by manufacturing orders.

                                | Produced by MO = Produced by MO proposed + Produced by MO confirmed

 Produced by MO confirmed       | Displays the quantity replenished by confirmed and approved manufacturing orders.

 Produced by MO proposed        | Displays the quantity replenished by proposed manufacturing orders.

 Produced by PO                 | Displays the quantity replenished by purchase orders.

                                | Produced by PO = Produced by PO proposed + Produced by PO confirmed

 Produced by PO confirmed       | Displays the quantity replenished by confirmed and approved purchase orders.

 Produced by PO proposed        | Displays the quantity replenished by proposed purchase orders.

+Proposed ordering              | Displays the quantity of the proposed POs that need to be
+                                 purchased in this time bucket.

 Produced by DO                 | Displays the quantity replenished by distribution orders.

                                | Produced by DO = Produced by DO proposed + Produced by DO confirmed

 Produced by DO confirmed       | Displays the quantity replenished by confirmed and approved distributrion orders.

 Produced by DO proposed        | Displays the quantity replenished by proposed distributrion orders.

 Total consumed                 | Quantity consumed from the buffer during the time bucket.